gustavonobreza/naruto-api/README.md

 ## Description

-An api to fetch data about Naruto's (and Boruto's) anime and manga.
-With a short resume of history of life, a table of more specific information and image(s) of each character.
+API to fetch data about Naruto (and Boruto) anime and manga.
+With a short resume of history of life,  images and a table of more specific information of each character.

 ## Links